Movement for the Restoration of the Ten Commandments of God: Founding

 The earliest origins of the movement have been traced back to Credonia Mwerinde's father Paolo Kashaku.
 In 1960 he claimed to have had a vision of his deceased daughter Evangelista, who told him that he would have visions of heaven.
-This prediction passed in 1988, when he saw Jesus Christ, the Virgin Mary, and Saint Joseph.
+This prediction came to pass in 1988, when he saw Jesus Christ, the Virgin Mary, and Saint Joseph.
 His daughter Credonia also had similar visions and was involved in a Virgin Cult.
 In 1989 Kashaku instructed her to spread the message across Uganda on the orders of the Virgin Mary.
 In that year she would meet Joseph Kibweteere and tell him of their communications.

 Joseph Kibweteere claimed to have had a vision of the Virgin Mary in 1984.
 Credonia Mwerinde also claimed to have had a similar vision in a cavern near Kibweteere's house in Rwashamaire, Uganda.
 In 1989 the two met and formed the Movement for the Restoration of the Ten Commandments of God, with the mission to spread the Virgin's message about the apocalypse.
 The group grew rapidly and also attracted several defrocked Catholic priests and nuns who worked as theologians, rationalizing messages from the leadership.
 Two of the arrivals were the excommunicated priests Paul Ikazire and Dominic Kataribabo.
+Throughout the years, local Catholic officials attempted to reconnect with members of the MRTCG.

+The group, defiant towards its authority, diverged from the Catholic Church in order to emphasize apocalypticism and Marian apparitions.
+The group had been called an inward-looking movement that wore matching uniforms and restricted their speech to avoid saying anything dishonest or sinful.
+The group lived in a self-sustaining commune in Kanungu District, Uganda, with the group growing their own food and running schools.
+Members of the group lived mostly in silence and used signs to communicate.